 If you’re going manual, draw up all your team’s estimates in a table, grouping them by role.
 For each role, list individual tasks and the total time spent on them.
 After you’ve recorded everyone in your team, calculate the total hours spent.
 Compare them against the actual duration of the past project in question to see whether your total adds up.

-If you’re going automatic, your project tool can do this all for you in a second.
+If you’re going automatic, your project tracking tool can do this all for you.
 Just head to your project’s dashboard for a full rundown of the total time you spent on it.
-Using Timely as an example, here you will be able to see an overview of project status, budget, activities, hours and reports.
+Timely, for example, provides an overview of budget milestones, activities, hours and reports for your past projects.

 While not always appropriate for smaller projects, having a capacity planning strategy can help you quickly adapt to meet any unforeseen changes during project execution.
 Consider the following approaches against your you team productivity, stakeholder input and market variables:

 - Lead strategy – this means adding capacity in anticipation of increased demand, with the goal of improving service level and reducing lead time

 - Lag strategy – a more conservative approach than lead strategy, where you add capacity after only the organization is running at full demand